aspose-email/Aspose.Email-Documentation/en/cpp/developer-guide/working-with-outlook-items/working-with-outlook-calendar-items/_index.md

 ---
-title: Working with Outlook Calendar Items using C++ Email Library
+title: Working with Outlook Calendar Items in Aspose.Email for C++
-ArticleTitle: Working with Outlook Calendar Items using C++ Email Library
+ArticleTitle: Working with Outlook Calendar Items
 linktitle: Working with Outlook Calendar Items
 type: docs
 weight: 80
 url: /cpp/working-with-outlook-calendar-items/
-description: Using C++ Email Library API, you can create and save Outlook calendar items as MSG, add and retrieve attachments from calendar files, and set reminder with appointments by adding tags.
+description: Manage Outlook calendar items in C++: create and save events, set reminders, handle attachments, and read meeting attendee status.
 ---

-## **Working with MapiCalendar**
-Aspose.Email's MapiCalendar class provides methods and attributes to set various properties of a calendar item.
-This article provides code samples for:

-- Creating and saving calendar items
-- Setting reminders for MapiCalendar items
-- Add/Retrieve Attachments from Calendar
-- Retrieving Status of Recipients from Meeting Requests
-- Creating MapiCalendar TimeZone object from Standard Timezone
+**Aspose.Email for C++** provides the [MapiCalendar](https://reference.aspose.com/email/cpp/class/aspose.email.mapi.mapi_calendar/) class to create, edit, and manage Microsoft Outlook calendar items.
+You can work with reminders, attachments, meeting recipient status, and time zones programmatically.

-### **Creating and Saving Calendar items**
+## **Create and Save Calendar Items (ICS)**

-The following code snippet shows you how to create and save a calendar item in ICS format with C++ Email Parser Library or API.
+The following code sample demonstrates how to create a calendar appointment and save it as an ICS file using Aspose.Email for C++.

+1. First, a new appointment is initialized with specific details including location, subject, description, start time, and end time.
+2. Then it is saved in the standard iCalendar format that can be imported into various calendar applications.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-CreateAndSaveCalendaritems-CreateAndSaveCalendaritems.cpp" >}}

-### **Saving the Calendar item as MSG**
+### **Save Calendar as MSG**

-The following code snippet shows you how to save the calendar item as MSG.
+The following code sample demonstrates how to save a calendar appointment as a MSG file.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-SavingTheCalendarItemAsMSG-SavingTheCalendarItemAsMSG.cpp" >}}

-### **Adding display reminder to a Calendar**
+## **Add a Display Reminder**

-The following code snippet shows you how to add display reminder to a calendar.
+The following code sample demonstrates how to create a calendar appointment with a reminder and save it as an ICS file.

+1. First, an appointment request is created and converted to a MAPI calendar item setting reminder properties (including a 45-minute advance notification).
+2. Then the appointment is saved in iCalendar format.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-AddDisplayReminderToACalendar-AddDisplayReminderToACalendar.cpp" >}}

-### **Adding audio reminder to a Calendar**
+## **Add an Audio Reminder**

-The following code snippet shows you how to add audio reminder to a calendar.
+The following code sample demonstrates how to create a calendar appointment with a custom audio reminder and save it as an ICS file.

+1. First, an appointment request is created and converted to a MAPI calendar item, configuring reminder properties including a 58-minute advance notification with a custom sound file.
+2. Then the appointment is saved in iCalendar format with the audio alert specification.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-AddAudioReminderToCalendar-AddAudioReminderToCalendar.cpp" >}}

-### **Add/Retrieve attachments from Calendar files**
-The following code snippet shows you how to add/retrieve attachments from calendar files.
+## **Add and Retrieve Attachments**

+The following code sample demonstrates how to create a calendar appointment with multiple file attachments, save it as an ICS file, and then load it back to verify the attachments.

+1. Create an appointment.
+2. Add multiple document and image attachments from the file system.
+3. Save the appointment with attachments in iCalendar format.
+4. Then reload the saved appointment and enumerate through the attached files to confirm they were properly preserved.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-ManageAttachmentsFromCalendarFiles-GetAttachmentsFromCalendar.cpp" >}}

-### **Status of Recipients from a Meeting Request**
+## **Check Recipient Status in Meeting Requests**

-The following code snippet shows you how to status of recipients from a meeting request.
+The following code sample demonstrates how to read and display the tracking status for all recipients in an Outlook message file.

+1. A MAPI message is first loaded from a file.
+2. Then, it iterates through each recipient to retrieve and print their individual response status (such as None, Tentative, Accepted, or Declined) for meeting requests or voting responses.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-DisplayRecipientsStatusFromMeetingRequest-DisplayRecipientsStatusFromMeetingRequest.cpp" >}}

-### **Create MapiCalendarTimeZone from Standard Timezone**
+## **Create MapiCalendarTimeZone from System Time Zone**

-The following code snippet shows you how to Create MapiCalendarTimeZone from standard Timezone.
+The following code sample demonstrates how to create a [MapiCalendarTimeZone](https://reference.aspose.com/email/cpp/class/aspose.email.mapi.mapi_calendar_time_zone/) object using the local system timezone information.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-CreateMapiCalendarTimeZoneFromStandardTimezone-CreateMapiCalendarTimeZoneFromStandardTimezone.cpp" >}}

-## **Setting Reminder with the Created Appointment**
-A reminder can be added when an appointment is created.
-These alarms can trigger based on different criteria like n minutes before the schedule starts, repeat n times at n intervals.
-Different tags can be used to create these triggers in the script enclosed by BEGIN:VALARM and END:VALARM within an appointment.
-There are a number of variants in which the reminder can be set on an appointment.

-### **Setting a Reminder by Adding Tags**
+## **Set Reminders Using VALARM Tags**

-The following code snippet shows you how to Set a reminder by adding tags.
+The following code sample demonstrates how to create a calendar appointment with multiple types of advanced reminders.
+It shows how to configure four different reminder types with various trigger conditions and behaviors:

+- An **audio alarm** that triggers at a specific time and repeats 4 times at 15-minute intervals with a custom sound file
+- A **display alarm** that triggers 30 minutes before the event start and repeats 2 times at 15-minute intervals with a custom message
+- An **email reminder** that triggers 2 days before the event and sends an email to specified attendees with subject, body, and attachment
+- A **procedural alarm** that triggers at a specific date/time and repeats 23 times at hourly intervals, invoking an executable program

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-SetReminderByAddingTags-SetReminderByAddingTags.cpp" >}}

+The code illustrates complex reminder configuration including absolute and relative triggers, repetition patterns, different reminder actions, and attachment handling, then saves the complete appointment with all reminders to an ICS file.